 The beautiful Art Deco district is a protected heritage site – one of the largest in the entire US – and it stretches out between 6th and 23rd Street.

-In the late 1970s South Beach was fully upgraded, and more than 1,000 buildings received a protected status.
-The festive shapes and pastel colors, the inviting classic neon lighting incorporated in the facades and the overall nostalgic atmosphere quickly became the showpiece of the entire city.
+In the late 1970s, South Beach was fully upgraded, and more than 1,000 buildings received protected status.
+The festive shapes and pastel colors, the inviting classic neon lighting incorporated in the facades, and the overall nostalgic atmosphere quickly became the showpiece of the entire city.

 The most beautiful strip of Art Deco hotels is located along Ocean Drive.
 It’s a tropical catwalk for sports cars and celebrities, where music reverberates around the clock from its many outdoor cafes and clubs, and where the city’s most beautiful and hip people parade nonstop.

 A walk down Ocean Drive immerses you in countless iconic movie scenes.

 OPEN-AIR CINEMA AT SOUNDSCAPE PARK (ADDITIONAL ACTIVITY)